mohamedrezk122/CV.py/README.md

-  -o, --output PATH  Output file path, default output.pdf  [default: output] -d, --dry_run      Only write the tex file, NO pdf file will be produced -t, --tex          Write tex file along with the pdf --help             Show this message and exit.
+  -o, --output PATH  Output file path, default output.pdf  [default: output] -d, --dry_run      Only write the tex file, NO pdf file will be produced -t, --tex          Write tex file along with the pdf -l, --local TEXT   Compile the tex file locally without an api call, you
+                     should pass a compiler
+  --help             Show this message and exit.
 ```